Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### Accessibility

 The WAVE WebAIM accessibility evaluation tool was utilized to ensure compliance with accessibility standards.
 No errors were identified, affirming the website's accessibility.
-An error was identified, suggesting that the hidden word might be mistakenly perceived as a header.
+An alert was identified, suggesting that the hidden word might be mistakenly perceived as a header.
 To enhance accessibility, an ARIA role of "text" and an ARIA level of "0" were implemented, ensuring that the hidden word is explicitly recognized as non-header content.
 However, the evaulation tool contiunes to flag the error.

 <details><summary>index.html</summary><img src="docs/wave.png">
 <details><summary>404 error page</summary><img src="docs/wave404.png">